LogtalkDotOrg/logtalk.org/_pages/rationale.md

 The question asking mechanism is original to Logtalk and the dual of the message printing mechanism.
 It allows abstracting asking questions to a user in the same way that the message printing mechanism abstracts printing messages to the user.
 It is an uncommon mechanism.
 But it facilitates abstracting applications input/output interfaces while also allowing common requested features such as logging to be plugged in.

+Logtalk provides extensive and portable reflection support that enables developer tools to display and use comprehensive information about applications and their libraries, files, and predicates with full cross-referencing information.
+All Logtalk developer tools are regular applications using only the public reflection API.
+In constrast, Prolog systems support for reflection is either non-existant or limited with tools support often limited to a basic built-in debugger.

 ## Why not Logtalk?